9 Best Ways to Keep Rugs From Slipping on Laminate Floors (Must-Try!)

 Using a Non-Slip Rug Pad

-By installing a rug pad appropriately under your rug, you will be able to create friction between the smooth carpet base and the polished laminate flooring, which allows the rug to stay in place.
+So, install a rug pad under your rug.
+It creates friction between the smooth carpet base and the polished laminate flooring.
+This allows the rug to stay in place.

 Using Natural Rubber Pads

-Generally, this type of rug pad has a gridding surface ideal for thin, flat-weave rugs since it does not contain chemicals that can damage the floor finish, making it more expensive than others.
-Natural rubber pads do not offer the same cushioning as normal rubber pads do.
+Generally, this type of rug pad has a gridding surface ideal for thin, flat-weave rugs.
+Since it does not contain chemicals that can damage the floor finish.

 Even though they lack much cushioning, they provide excellent protection against rug slippage.